 If we think of the context associated with the end of List 2 as a physical location, A, and the context associated with the end of List 1 as another location, B, CMR2's iterative application of the generate-recognize mechanism is like walking backwards such that one's feet touch many locations between A and B. We therefore label this the Backward-Walk mechanism.
-Lohnas et al. (2015) fit CMR2 to list-before-last data from Jang and Huber (2008) and showed that this mechanism could account for both the overall level of recall from the target list and the number of intrusions from the most recent list.
+Lohnas et al. (2015) fit CMR2 to list-before-last data from Jang and Huber (Jang and Huber) and showed that this mechanism could account for both the overall level of recall from the target list and the number of intrusions from the most recent list.
 Note that CMR2 deliberately avoided the use of any kind of list-level representation.
-By contrast, list representations are common in many other models of memory (Cox & Shiffrin, 2017;

-Dennis & Humphreys, 2001; Gillund & Shiffrin, 1984; Jang & Huber, 2008; Osth & Dennis, 2015; Shiffrin & Steyvers, 1997).
+By contrast, list representations are common in many other models of memory (Jang and Huber, 2008; Cox and Shiffrin, 2017; Dennis and Humphreys, 2001; Gillund and Shiffrin, 1984; Osth and Dennis, 2015; Shiffrin and Steyvers, 1997).
 One of the goals of the present work is to test the claim that lists can be discriminated even in the absence of an explicit list-level representation.
-In particular, Lohnas et al. (2015) did not test whether its list-representation-free back-end mechanism allowed the model to better account for the data than if a front-end reinstatement mechanism was included instead.
+In particular, Lohnas et al. (2015) did not test whether its listrepresentation-free back-end mechanism allowed the model to better account for the data than if a front-end reinstatement mechanism was included instead.
 In the next section, we discuss the potential advantages of a front-end mechanism over a Backward-Walk mechanism.

-Front-end control (cue specification).
-Neuropsychological, verbal, and computational theories (Atkinson & Shiffrin, 1968; Burgess & Shallice, 1996; Jacoby, Shimizu, Daniels, & Rhodes, 2005; Moscovitch & Melo, 1997) have proposed active pre-retrieval processes that allow subjects to effectively specify retrieval cues.
-For example, theoretical models of memory confabulation in patients with frontal lobe damage propose that such memory errors partly reflect impaired use of strategic processes engaged before retrieval to constrain memory search until a response candidate is produced (Burgess & Shallice, 1996; Moscovitch & Melo, 1997).
-This notion has been forwarded as an account of how context-guided retrieval attempts during recognition tasks can lead to qualitative differences in the encoding of unstudied memory foils that impact subsequent memory for those foils (e.g., Jacoby, Shimizu, Velanova, and Rhodes 2005; for a review, see Morcom 2016).
-Further, the idea that control processes guide search for target memories among distractors in memory space is central to computational accounts of human memory (Atkinson & Shiffrin, 1968).
-These perspectives converge on the common assumption that cue specification reinstates contextual information associated with the target source by recapitulating encoding processes.
-Such cue-dependent retrieval then increases access to memories from the target context while preventing intrusions from other contexts from coming to mind (Herron & Rugg, 2003; Morcom & Rugg, 2012).
-When the goal is to recall non-recent events, a perfectly effective cue specification process would reinstate List 1 context before response generation, minimizing the activation of List 2 items and preventing their production.
+Front-end control (cue specification) Neuropsychological, verbal, and computational theories (Atkinson and Shiffrin, 1968; Jacoby et al., 2005; Burgess and Shallice, 1996; Moscovitch and Melo, 1997) have proposed active preretrieval processes that allow subjects to effectively specify retrieval cues.
+For example, theoretical models of memory confabulation in patients with frontal lobe damage propose that such memory errors partly reflect impaired use of strategic processes engaged before retrieval to constrain memory search until a response candidate is produced (Burgess and Shallice, 1996; Moscovitch and Melo, 1997).
+This notion has been forwarded as an account of how context-guided retrieval attempts during recognition tasks can lead to qualitative differences in the encoding of unstudied memory foils that impact subsequent memory for those foils (e.g., Jacoby et al., 2005; for a review, see Morcom, 2016).
+Further, the idea that control processes guide search for target memories among distractors in memory space is central to computational accounts of human memory (Atkinson and Shiffrin, 1968).
+These perspectives converge on the common assump-